Variable Interest Entities

 |Organization, Consolidation and Presentation of Financial Statements [Abstract]|

 VARIABLE INTEREST ENTITIES

-The Company accounts for its investment in these VIEs following the equity method of accounting.
+The Company accounts for its investment in VIEs following the equity method of accounting.
 The carrying amounts of the Company’s equity investments are classified as other non-current assets on the accompanying consolidated balance sheets.
-The Company’s maximum exposure to loss as a result of its involvement with these VIEs is based on the Company’s capital contributions and the economic performance of the VIEs, and is equal to the carrying value of the Company’s investments which is the maximum loss the Company could be required to record in the consolidated statements of operations.
-See Note 3 for further discussion of these entities, including the carrying amounts of each investment.
+The Company’s maximum exposure to loss as a result of its involvement with VIEs is based on the Company’s capital contributions and the economic performance of the VIEs, and is equal to the carrying value of the Company’s investments which is the maximum loss the Company could be required to record in the consolidated statements of operations.
+See Note 4 for further discussion of these entities, including the carrying amounts of each investment.

 No definition available.

 The entire disclosure for a variable interest entity (VIE), including but not limited to, judgments and assumptions in determining whether to consolidate and in identifying the primary beneficiary, gain (loss) recognized on the initial consolidation of the VIE, terms of arrangements, amounts and classification of the VIE's assets and liabilities, and the entity's maximum exposure to loss.

 Reference 1: http://fasb.org/us-gaap/role/ref/legacyRef